-In the A to Z of Me, students write an acrostic poem about themselves.
-With the first line of the poem starting with the letter A, each new line of the poem begins with the next letter of the alphabet and should reveal something about the poet.
+Students write an acrostic poem about themselves in the A to Z of Me.
+With the first line of the poem starting with the letter A, each new line begins with the next letter of the alphabet and should reveal something about the poet.

-For younger students this may be too long – it’d be a 26 line poem after all.
-In this case, you can easily adapt the activity to employ the letters of the student’s first name.
+This may be too long for younger students – it’d be a 26-line poem after all.
+In this case, you can quickly adapt the activity to employ the letters of the student’s first name.

-For older students and stronger students, you can make this more challenging by insisting they employ a rhyme scheme throughout their poem.
+You can make this more challenging for older and stronger students by insisting they employ a rhyme scheme throughout their poems.

-When students have finished writing their acrostic poems about themselves, they can perform it to the whole class in the form of a class poetry slam.
+When students have finished writing their acrostic poems about themselves, they can perform it to the whole class as a class poetry slam.

 - Guess Who?

-This is a fun activity that challenges students to recall what they know about their classmates already or, in the case of a newly formed group of students, to explore their initial impressions of each other.
+This fun activity challenges students to recall what they know about their classmates or, in the case of a newly formed group of students, to explore their initial impressions of each other.

 In Guess Who? the teacher divides the students into 2 groups.
 They then write down a unique fact about themselves on a piece of paper, fold it up, and give it to the teacher.

-If everyone already knows each other very well, you might want to limit the facts to something they did over the summer that the others in the class are not aware of yet.
+If everyone already knows each other very well, you might want to limit the facts to something they did over the summer that the others in the class are unaware of.

-Students then take it in turns to read a fact written by someone from the other group and they then guess who wrote it.
+Students then take turns reading a fact written by someone from the other group, and they then guess who wrote it.

-A point is awarded for each correct guess the winning team being the team with the most points at the end.
+A point is awarded for each correct guess, the winning team being the team with the most points.